6 Holiday Sales Promotions That Work Well For Membership Sites

 5. Deep Discount on an Introductory Offer

 Do you have an introductory product or membership level that you use to get customers in the door?
 Maybe it’s a low-priced course or bottom-tier membership level.
 These types of offerings are often referred to as “tripwires” in the digital marketing world.
+Though, some people – like legendary marketer Brian Kurtz – prefer to think of these offers as “Welcome Mats” instead.

 The idea here is to make an inviting, low-risk offer that converts prospects into paying customers.
 If you do have an introductory offer that you pitch to prospective customers, running a special deep discount promotion can be a great way to acquire a fresh set of new customers.
 With Black Friday and Cyber Monday right around the corner, you have the perfect opportunity to implement such an offer.